atsid/18f-RFQ993471-POOL1/DeveloperREADME.md

 This README is for developers wanting to get the project running.
+Note: cloning the repo for the first time may take a bit.
+We uploaded all of our user research videos, so there is a large amount of content to download.

 # Getting Started